Legion of the United States: Locations

-The Legion created the United States Military's first basic training facility at Legionville in western Pennsylvania, on the banks of the Ohio River.
-This was created, in part, to escape the negative affect that Pittsburgh had on discipline.
+The Legion created the first training camp used by the United States Military, at Legionville in western Pennsylvania, on the banks of the Ohio River.
+This was created, in part, to escape the negative effect that Pittsburgh had on discipline.
 In autumn 1793, the Legion decamped by barge and advanced to the western Ohio frontier down the Ohio River to a camp near Fort Washington dubbed "Hobson's Choice."
 A month later, the Legion moved northward past the western outposts Fort Hamilton, Fort St. Clair, and Fort Jefferson into Native American territory and established Fort Greene Ville, where they were joined by units of the Kentucky Militia under Virginia Brigadier General Charles Scott.
 The Legion also occupied Fort Knox in the far western town of Vincennes.

-As Wayne prepared to advance in 1794, he was ordered by Knox on 31 March to build and man a fortification on the site of Fort Massac.
+As Wayne prepared to advance in 1794, Knox ordered him on 31 March to build and man a fortification on the site of Fort Massac.
 This was to prevent any action against Spain by the French Revolutionary Legion, a force under George Rogers Clark that was recruiting at the same time.
 Wayne sent an infantry company under Thomas Doyle and four artillery pieces to Fort Massac in May after receiving word that Spain had sent five gunboats up the Mississippi River as far as the Ohio River.

-To protect his soldiers and supply lines, General Wayne extended his deliberate line of forts northward, and garrisoned each with freshly trained legionaries.
+General Wayne extended his deliberate line of forts northward and garrisoned each with freshly trained legionaries to protect his soldiers and supply line.
 This chain of frontier forts eventually reached far north towards Lake Erie and closely resembles the modern border of Ohio and Indiana.
 It included more permanent garrisons such as Fort Recovery, which was built on the site of St. Clair's defeat, and Fort Defiance.
 It also included more temporary camps such as Fort Adams and Fort Deposit.
-Finally, Wayne had the Legion construct Fort Wayne to assert U.S. sovereignty over the large Native American city at Kekionga to the west in what would become the Indiana Territory and state of Indiana.
-Following British withdrawal from the Northwest Territory, the Legion also occupied Fort Lernoult (Detroit), and constructed three supply/relay forts to secure the Great Miami to Maumee portage: Forts Loramie, Piqua and St. Mary's.
+Finally, Wayne had the Legion construct Fort Wayne to assert U.S. sovereignty over the large Native American city at Kekionga to the west in what would become the Indiana Territory and the state of Indiana.
+Following British withdrawal from the Northwest Territory, the Legion also occupied Fort Lernoult (Detroit).
+It constructed three supply/relay forts to secure the Great Miami to Maumee portage: Forts Loramie, Piqua, and St. Mary's.